 One cup of this wonderful Italian variety of kale gives you a walloping nutritional punch, providing 100% of your daily recommended amount of Vitamins K and A along with 88% of the Vitamin C you need in the run of a day.
-A member of the brassica family of plants (which we mentioned yesterday you can start planting anytime in early March) tuscan kale is a fabulous source of sulfur compounds that have shown to prevent cancer.
+A member of the brassica family of plants (which we mentioned yesterday you can start planting anytime in early March) Tuscan kale is a fabulous source of sulfur compounds that have been shown to prevent cancer.

 Now, that you’re willing to give dinosaur kale a chance, it’s time for your Trick!

 Buy the freshest dino kale that you can because the older it is the more rubbery the texture!
-Plus, the taste starts to get bitter after awhile so buy it fresh and eat it up.
+Plus, the taste starts to get bitter after a while so buy it fresh and eat it up.

 Dino kale is one of the easiest things to grow in your garden!
-If you plant your own tuscan kale, it can grow up to three feet tall or more.
+If you plant your own Tuscan kale, it can grow up to three feet tall or more.
 This variety of kale looks very interesting when it grows and it will give an almost prehistoric look to your garden (it is called dino kale after all!).
 Kale likes lots of sun and rich soil.
 Kale loves the cold so don’t worry if you’re in a cooler climate.